ovh/manager/CONTRIBUTING.md

 Manager is licensed under a BSD 3-Clause license.
 Anything contributed to Manager must be released under this license.

-When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.

 # Developer Certificate of Origin (DCO)

 To improve tracking of contributions to this project we will use a